 Korean Laboratory Accreditation Scheme (KOLAS)

-The Republic of Korea is currently considering entry into negotiations for the Trans-Pacific Partnership (TPP) and is in ongoing talks regarding a trade agreement with China.
+The Republic of Korea is currently considering entry into negotiations for the Trans-Pacific Partnership (TPP) and has recently signed a Free Trade Agreement with China.

 The Republic of Korea and the United States implemented the Korea-U.S. Free Trade Agreement on March 15, 2012.
 The Agreement is the largest Free Trade Agreement (FTA) negotiated by the United States since NAFTA.
 For more information about the KORUS FTA, please visit http://www.ustr.gov/trade-agreements/free-trade-agreements/korus-fta.

-Korea has Free Trade Agreements with Australia, Canada, Chile, India, Peru, Singapore, the European Union, and the European Free Trade Association (Norway, Switzerland, Iceland and Liechtenstein).
-For the list of Korea’s FTA, please visit the Korean Ministry of Foreign Affairs site.
+Korea has Free Trade Agreements with Australia, Canada, Chile, China, India, Peru, Singapore, the European Union, and the European Free Trade Association (Norway, Switzerland, Iceland and Liechtenstein).
+For the complete list of Korea’s FTAs, please visit the Korean Ministry of Foreign Affairs site (http://www.mofa.go.kr/ENG/policy/fta/status/overview/index.jsp?menu=m_20_80_10).
 More information on the EU-Korea FTA can be found on the European Union website at http://ec.europa.eu/trade/creating-opportunities/bilateral-relations/countries/korea/.

 Korea also signed a framework agreement with the Association of South East Asian Nations (ASEAN) that led to an FTA in goods in 2006 and other areas by the end of 2008.